 - Explore non-medication pain relief methods such as physical therapy or lifestyle changes.

-- Seek addiction treatment and counseling for chronic pain management strategies.
+- Seek addiction treatment and medical advice about chronic pain management strategies.

 - Always take naproxen with food or milk to reduce stomach irritation and avoid long-term complications.